choldgraf/choldgraf.github.io/content/2019/automating-jb.md

+---
+tags: [talks]
-# Automating Jupyter Book deployments with CI/CD
+title: Automating Jupyter Book deployments with CI/CD
+date: 2019-10-11
+permalink: automating-jb
+---

 Lately I've spent a lot of time trying to reduce the friction involved in deploying Jupyter Book as well as contributing to the project.
-Features are a great carrot, but ultimately getting engagement is also a process of lowering barriers to entry and showing people a path forward.
+Features are a great carrot, but ultimately getting engagement is also about lowering barriers to entry and showing people a path forward.
-Jupyter Book is a relatively straightforward project, but it involves a few different technical pieces that can be painful to use (thanks Jekyll).
+Jupyter Book is a relatively straightforward project, but it involves a few technical pieces that can be painful to use (thanks Jekyll).

-Recently I decided to see whether we can **automate deploying a Jupyter Book online**.
+Recently I experimented with whether we can **automate deploying a Jupyter Book online**.
 Using continuous integration / deployment services seems like a natural place to try this out.
 One can upload a barebones set of code to a GitHub repository, then configure a build system to create a book and deploy it online from there.